simplyydev/Music-Player/README.md

 # How To Use

-Step 1 - Open any code editors preferably Visual Studio Code Step 2 - Clone the repository or Download and open it in Visual Studio Code Step 3 - Open index.html
+Step 1 - Open any code editors preferably Visual Studio Code.

+Step 2 - Clone the repository or Download and open it in Visual Studio Code.

+Step 3 - Open index.html.

-Step 4 - Righ click anywhere in index.html and click "Open with Live Server" Step 5 - Enjoy!
+Step 4 - Righ click anywhere in index.html and click "Open with Live Server".

+Step 5 - Enjoy!

 # Possible Issues